 Large volumes of business transacted with a particular customer, supplier, lender, grantor, or contributor may lead to an organization having a concentration in that particular area.
-DHIN experienced the following concentrations during the years ended June 30, 2015 and 2014.
+DHIN experienced the following concentrations during the years ended June 30, 2016 and 2015.

 Cash in Excess of Insured Limits-DHIN maintains cash balances at one financial institution located in Dover, Delaware.
 All deposit accounts were insured up to \$250,000 per institution by the Federal Deposit Insurance Corporation.
-Uninsured cash balances as of June 30, 2015 and 2014 totaled \$4,775,998 and \$3,189,164, respectively.
+Uninsured cash balances as of June 30, 2016 and 2015 totaled \$6,319,318 and \$4,775,998, respectively.

-Major Customers-Four major customers accounted for approximately 72 percent and 76 percent of DHIN's Data Sender and Payer Fees revenue for the years ended June 30, 2015 and 2014, respectively.
-Each of the four major customers were related parties during FY 2015 and 2014 (Note 3).
+Major Customers-Four major customers accounted for approximately 73 percent and 76 percent of DHIN's data sender revenue for the years ended 2016 and 2015, respectively.
+Each of the four major customers were related parties during FY 2016 and 2015 (Note 3).

-Major Source of Revenue-DHIN received \$0 and \$1,797,167, or zero and 20 percent of total revenue through a grant with the Department of Health and Human Services during FY 2015 and 2014, respectively.
-This grant expired during February 2014.
-DHIN received \$1,803,801 and \$1,724,816, or 22 and 20 percent of total revenue from the Division of Medicaid during FY 2015 and 2014, respectively.
+Major Source of Revenue-DHIN received \$1,902,381 and \$1,803,801, or 21 percent and 22 percent of total revenue, from the Division of Medicaid and its MCOs during FY 2016 and 2015, respectively.

-Delaware Health Information Network Notes to Financial Statements-Continued June 30, 2015
+Delaware Health Information Network Notes to Financial Statements-Continued June 30, 2016